AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 - public/ - This is what MSAL calls the Public Application Client (service client)
 - confidential/ - This is what MSAL calls the Confidential Application Client (service)
-- cache/ - This provides the interfaces that must be implemented to create peristent caches for any MSAL client
+- cache/ - This provides the interfaces that must be implemented to create persistent caches for any MSAL client

 ## Internals